'Best Interests To Part Ways': Philadelphia Eagles Fire Head Coach Doug Pederson After 5 Seasons

 — Ian Rapoport (@RapSheet) January 11, 2021

-According to CBS Sports’ Amanda Guerra, Pederson felt he couldn’t work with general manager Howie Roseman and saw it as “a bad situation.”
+According to CBS Sports’ Amanda Guerra, Pederson felt he couldn’t work with Roseman and saw it as “a bad situation.”

 #BREAKING Sources: Doug Pederson wanted out of #Philly.